lanl/PyBNF/docs/config_keys.rst

   Example:

     * ``cluster_type = slurm``

+**parallelize_models**
+  For fitting jobs that include multiple models, run those models on different cores, utilizing a total of this number of cores per parameter set evaluation.
+  Should not be set higher than the total number of models.
+Using this option incurs additional communication overhead, and causes the objective function to be evaluated locally, not in parallel.
+Therefore, only certain types of problems will benefit from this option.

+  Default: 1

+  Example:

+    * ``parallelize_models = 3``

 **scheduler_file**
   Provide a scheduler file to link PyBNF to a Dask scheduler already created outside of PyBNF.
 See Manual configuration with Dask for more information.